Mouthwatering Pork Spare Ribs (Recipe)

 For the Simple Rub alternative – brush with olive oil then rub with salt and pepper to taste

-Make sure to read next week’s newsletter where we’ll share our favorite homemade barbecue sauce recipe!
+Make sure to check out our favorite homemade barbecue sauce recipe!
 If you enjoy barbecue sauce but don’t like the typical preservative-filled ingredient list on bottled sauce, you’re going to love the simple ingredients and amazing flavor in our homemade version.
-Stay tuned!